BRUCEBINYE/SnailBaLLsp/README.md

 If you think SnailBaLLsp is useful, please cite our work when you use it:

-B. Y., J. X., X. W., M. W., S. C..
+Bin Ye, Junfeng Xia, Xia Wan, Min Wu, Satoshi Chiba.
 [Multi‐barcoding‐based species identification using hierarchical attention network with staged curriculum learning]().
-Under Review.
+In Press.

 ## License